Noise-Resilient Group Testing: Limitations and Constructions: A Noise-Resilient Construction

 \section{A Noise-Resilient Construction}

-In this section we give our general construction and design measurement matrices for testing $D$-sparse vectors\footnote{In this section we find it more convenient to use capital letters $D, N, \ldots$ instead of $d, n, \ldots$ that we have so far used and keep the small letters for their base-$2$ logarithms.} in $\F_2^N$.
-The matrices can be seen as adjacency matrices of certain unbalanced bipartite graphs constructed from good randomness condensers or extractors.
-The main technique that we use to show the desired properties is the \emph{list-decoding view} of randomness condensers, extractors, and expanders, developed over the recent years starting from the work of Ta-Shma and Zuckerman on \emph{extractor codes} \cite{ref:TZ04}.
-We start by introducing the terms that we will use in this construction and the analysis.
+In this section we introduce our general construction and design measurement matrices for testing $d$-sparse vectors in $\zo^n$.
+The matrices can be seen as adjacency matrices of certain unbalanced bipartite graphs constructed from good randomness condensers.
+The main technique that we use to show the desired properties is the \emph{list-decoding view} of randomness condensers, extractors, and expanders, developed over the recent years starting from the work of Ta-Shma and Zuckerman on \emph{extractor codes} \cite{ref:TZ04} and followed by Guruswami, Umans, Vadhan \cite{ref:GUV09} and Vadhan \cite{ref:Vad10}.